 Not being at the top of the class can make some kids lose confidence in their academic abilities, which can in turn affect performance, contribution and behavior during lessons.
-All of our tutors work hard across each one-on-one session to help individuals recognise their strengths, build up confidence levels and encourage them to be enthusiastic about their studies.
+All of the tutors we work with work hard across each one-on-one session to help individuals recognise their strengths, build up confidence levels and encourage them to be enthusiastic about their studies.
 By setting achievable targets together and taking small steps in the right direction, your child can enjoy a journey of success and progress.

 Build Executive Skills